-The Institut für künstlerische Forschung zur Körperpoesie der Kindheit (Institute for Artistic Research on Physical Poetry of the Childhood) was founded in 2018 by Esther Strauß together with Jack Hauser and Sabina Holzer as a trans-disciplinary research Performance-Lab.
-The institute is dedicated to wild research, inspired by Claude Lévi-Strauss.
-It understands the process not as the shortest possible way to the work, but as the actual event.
-Research means not-knowing, means not-knowing and wanting to know through a game.
+The Institut für künstlerische Forschung zur Körperpoesie der Kindheit (Institute for Artistic Research on Physical Poetry of the Childhood) was founded in 2018 by Esther Strauß, Jack Hauser and Sabina Holzer as a trans-disciplinary research performance-lab.

 Photo: Sommer 1968, Jack Robin